 Dr. Karen Joyce is the Co-Founder and Technical Lead of GeoNadir.
 She is a multi-award winning geospatial scientist, working for more than 20 years in government, industry, the military, and academia.
 She has been involved in tertiary education since the late ’90’s, and online education for the past 12 years.
 Her online resources are accessed nearly 30,000 times every month and she is constantly creating content as technology changes.
 Karen is a qualified remote pilot and has been flying drones of all sizes with a variety of sensor payloads since 2013, with most of her research conducted on the Great Barrier Reef.

-I’m so glad I found GeoNadir.
+I'm so glad I found GeoNadir.
 The processing software is excellent at rendering my images and I can use the interactive features to make measurements and create layers.
-I love that I’m able to do all this without the need for other mapping software, which makes my efforts more efficient.
-It really has everything I need.
+I love that I'm able to do all this without the need for other mapping software, which makes my efforts a lot more efficient.

 This eBook covers concepts useful for all people interested in drone mapping for many different uses.
 To move from the theory and put them into practice, you’ll need access to a drone.